kova1chuk/baibylon-extension/README.md

 - **Text Selection**: Select text on any webpage and process it with AI
 - **User Authentication**: Secure authentication powered by Supabase
 - **Google OAuth**: Sign in with Google accounts for convenience
+- **Modern State Management**: Built with Recoil for efficient state management
 - **Modern UI**: Beautiful, responsive interface built with Tailwind CSS
 - **Chrome Extension**: Works seamlessly as a browser extension